Antar (Rimsky-Korsakov): Concerts

 Though now eclipsed by Scheherazade in popularity, Antar was performed fairly frequently during the composer's lifetime, several times under his direction.
 One person who would not conduct it was Eduard Nápravník.
 Asked more than once to do so, he finally replied, with apparent disdain, "[Rimsky-Korsakov] might as well conduct it himself."
 The composer did exactly that, at an 1876 concert of the Russian Musical Society (RMS).

 Hans von Bülow also tried to remove himself from performing Antar, though this may have been due more to the conductor's famous irascibility than to the piece itself.
 When Bülow guest-conducted for the RMS in 1886, Rimsky-Korsakov wrote that Bülow "was in a capricious mood at the rehearsal, testy with the orchestra, even suggesting irritably to me that I conduct it in his stead.
 Of course I declined.
 Presently Bülow calmed down and led Antar in excellent fashion."

 In addition, there is the question of versions—namely, which edition of Antar is being performed.
 Until quite recently, conductors usually favored the 1903 re-working.
 The problem is that it does not reflect the composer's final thoughts on the piece.
 These amendments include changing the key of the second movement from C-sharp minor to D minor plus several other refinements.

 Recordings

 Most recordings of Antar, including those of Neeme Järvi, Dmitri Kitayenko, David Zinman, Pierre Monteux, Lorin Maazel, and Ernest Ansermet, use the 1903 version even though sleeve notes on their recordings credit the edition as the 1897 version.

 Yevgeny Svetlanov, Sir Thomas Beecham, Konstantin Ivanov, Kees Bakels and Jiří Bělohlávek have all recorded the real 1897 version.
 Svetlanov recorded the 1897 edition on three occasions, first in 1978 with the USSR Symphony Orchestra for Melodiya (arguably the best known recorded version), then with the same orchestra (renamed State Symphony Orchestra of Russia) for RCA and in 1989 with The Philharmonia Orchestra for Hyperion Records.

-Antar was the first classical music recorded in stereo by Decca Records.
-This was in 1954 with Orchestre de la Suisse Romande under Ernest Ansermet.
+Antar was the first piece of classical music recorded in stereo.
+It was performed by the Orchestre de la Suisse Romande under Ernest Ansermet and released by Decca Records in 1954.